eyal-lezmy/android-things-workshop/README.md

 ```

 The `PeripheralManagerService` is an Android Things helper class that provides references of components depending on their types and specified port names.
-Here, we want a Gpio device on port "BCM6" (RainbowHat's red LED), and we set its direction to initially low (we want the component to start as 'off').
+Here, we want a Gpio device on port "BCM6" (Rainbow HAT's red LED), and we set its direction to initially low (we want the component to start as 'off').

 Then, we can light it up using